WalterScu/WalterScu.github.io/index.md

 ## About Me

-I'm now an undergraduate student in College of Mathematics, Sichuan University.
+I'm now a graduate student in school of mathematical sciences, Fudan University.

 ## Research Interests